TobiasSchaffner/TimeTracker/README.md

 Use run.sh to build and install the .deb and to run time-tracker

 ## Troubleshooting

+There is a daemon (time-tracker-daemon) running in the background that writes the active screen times to ~/.config/

 Check if the daemon is running and if it throws any error messages:
 ```